 While many of depression’s effects are invisible, it has also changed the way I look on the outside, with depression style being a lot less presentable.
 I was never someone who spent a lot of energy worrying about what others might think about my appearance, but I liked to look put together and enjoyed dressing up for my own sake.
-When I’m depressed, though, that goes out the window along with much of the rest of my self-care, and I tend to feel (and sometimes look, to be perfectly honest) like a shaggy buffalo.
+When I’m depressed, though, that goes out the window along with much of the rest of my self-care, and my depression style becomes more along the lines of shaggy buffalo.